ArfatulAsif/Competitive-Programming-TopicWise/DP/Optimization - Divide and Conquer DP/README.md

 # 🚀 Divide & Conquer DP Optimization

-## Primarily for K - partition problems:
+## Primarily for K - partition problems: (Partitioning an array to k-segments or k-subarray)

 This is used to speed up transitions of this exact form: